 Another promising industry is e-government.
 For instance, voting.
 Quick disclaimer for all the technical nerds out there: I am FULLY aware that it is not that easy to implement due to technical challenges.
-I am just saying there is a lot of potential.
+I am just saying there is a lot of potentials.

 The industry that I have already mentioned is digital art.
 You can create an immutable digital record of ownership.

 Another application is a more technical one — tokenization.
-You have a one-to-one relationship from a real-world asset with a digital token on the blockchain.
+You have a one-to-one relationship between a real-world asset with a digital token on the blockchain.
 This can help make many things liquid, such as real estate investment.

 I am not so confident in healthcare and the supply chain.
 You have a lot of real-world interactions.
 The mantra of ‘garbage in, garbage out’ holds in the blockchain space.
-If you are a medical doctor who enters wrong patient data in an immutable way, this can generate a lot of problems.
+If you are a medical doctor who enters the wrong patient data in an immutable way, this can generate a lot of problems.